crymall/Sourcey/readme.md

 Qualitative researchers need platforms to share their work with the public.
 Sourcey is an easy-to-use platform to publish informational modules, synthesizing research in a way that is simple, accessible, and scalable.

+Another function of this app is to give me an opportunity to practice using the Context API.
+More on that as I learn it.

 This is not a production readme.
 It is a project plan.
 Updates will be posted regularly as features are completed.

 ### Database Schema